-Using these equations, we can build a table of t, x, and y
+Using these equations, we can build a table of t, x, and y values.
+Because of the context, we limited ourselves to non-negative t values for this example, but in general you can use any values.

 From this table, we could create three possible graphs: a graph of x vs. t, which would show the horizontal position over time, a graph of y vs. t, which would show the vertical position over time, or a graph of y vs. x, showing the position of the object in the plane.